splunk/splunk-connect-for-kubernetes/README.md

 * debugIngestAPI - Set to True if you want to debug requests and responses to ingest API.

 # Maintenance And Support
-Splunk Connect For Kubernetes is supported through Splunk Support assuming the customer has a current Splunk support entitlement.
-For customers that do not have a current Splunk support entitlement, please file an issue at create a new issue at [Create a new issue in splunk connect for kubernetes project](https://github.com/splunk/splunk-connect-for-kubernetes/issues/new)
+Splunk Connect For Kubernetes is supported through Splunk Support assuming the customer has a current Splunk support entitlement ([Splunk Support](https://www.splunk.com/en_us/about-splunk/contact-us.html#tabs/tab_parsys_tabs_CustomerSupport_4)).
+For customers that do not have a current Splunk support entitlement, please search [open and closed issues](https://github.com/splunk/splunk-connect-for-kubernetes/issues?q=is%3Aissue) and create a new issue if not already there.
 The current maintainers of this project are the DataEdge team at Splunk.
-You can reach us at [DataEdge@splunk.com](mailto:DataEdge@splunk.com).

 # License